devgprime/DecentralizedID-Aries-App/README.md

-# WeIDY - Basic Web3 Identity Solution
+# deIDY - Basic Web3 Identity Solution

-WeIDY is a basic Web3 Identity solution that demonstrates the workflow of Verifiable Credentials and its inherent workflows.
+DeIDY is a basic Web3 Identity solution that demonstrates the workflow of Verifiable Credentials and its inherent workflows.
 It allows you to connect to a local Indy node or any DLT ledger, connect different actors (issuer, holder, verifier), simulate credential issuance and verification, list credentials, and manage user registration, login, and logout.

 ## Prerequisites

-Before you can run WeIDY, you'll need the following prerequisites:
+Before you can run DeIDY, you'll need the following prerequisites:

 - Docker: Make sure you have Docker installed on your system.
 You can download and install Docker from [Docker's official website](https://www.docker.com/).

 ## Getting Started

-Follow these steps to build and run WeIDY:
+Follow these steps to build and run DeIDY:

 This project is based on `Aries` framework, so firstly please follow the [instruction](https://aries.js.org/guides/getting-started/installation) before going deeply

 # Building the images
-sudo docker build -f Dockerfile_issuer -t weidy-issuer:v1.0.0 .
+sudo docker build -f Dockerfile_issuer -t DeIDY-issuer:v1.0.0 .
-sudo docker build -f Dockerfile_holder -t weidy-holder:v1.0.0 .
+sudo docker build -f Dockerfile_holder -t DeIDY-holder:v1.0.0 .
-sudo docker build -f Dockerfile_verifier -t weidy-verifier:v1.0.0 .
+sudo docker build -f Dockerfile_verifier -t DeIDY-verifier:v1.0.0 .

 ```bash